expfactory/expfactory/docs/pages/1-generate.md

          Commands:

                 help: show help and exit
+                list: list installed experiments
-                list: list experiments in the library
+                lib: list experiments in the library
                 test: test experiments installed in container
                 start: start the container to do the experiments*
                 env: search for an environment variable set in the container